 - 1. Section: the attrition problem.
 It is incorrect when the committee states that the data acquisition "should have been concluded a decade ago".
-Obviously, the childhood data collection is over long ago, but not only will missing data still be collected for adult subjects, but further data will be added for years to come.
-Moreover, there are still raw data for children that are not registered electronically and analysed, and this update procedure will continue despite the committee's claim to the opposite. - 2.
-Section: The 2001 conference presentation was based on 62 persons with complete data for 52 (see 1.1.1 bullit 1). - 3.
-Section: The two errors, one of which was due to an error in using a formula (which I found myself) and a faulty reading of an ambiguous formula, are regrettable, but are of no importance for the conclusion. - 4.
+Obviously, the childhood data collection is over long ago, but not only will missing data still be collected for adult subjects, but further data will be added for years to come. - 2.
+Section: The 2001 conference presentation was based on 62 persons with incomplete data (see 1.1.1 bullit 1). - 3.
+Section: The two errors, one of which was due to an error in using a formula (which I found myself) and a faulty reading of an ambiguous formula, are regrettable, but are also of minor importance for the conclusion. - 4.
 Section: With respect to the "unusual" size of the dropout problem, see appendix 1.
 As already said, the actual average dropout rate is about 50%, which is quite common in longitudinal studies.
 It is also worth noting that most studies of adult sex differences use college students.
 Such studies will be biased in favour of males due, in part, to their flatter g distribution and related overrepresentation at the high g end of the scale as compared to females.
 In order to minimize this problem, the present sample used elementary school children and young adults as point of departure.
 This means that they better represent the total population than samples being subjected to increasing harsh selection during high school and university.
 Jensen (1998, p.
 83) thus notes that "The samples most representative of the population are ... the studies of elementary schoolchildren randomly sampled from urban, suburban, and rural schools.
 In other words, the starting point for the present study was less biased than in most other studies. - 5.
 Section: I did discuss the adequacy of some of the common various factor analytic approaches and decided to use hierarchical factor analysis because this method seems to provide a less confounded g by group factors than the alternatives. - 6.
 Section: I did make available on request the basis for my 2001 conference presentation (see 1.1.2).
 It was the press that requested (or rather hunted me down) and afterwards made "extended media statements", some of which I vigorously moderated in public!
-My response to the press was also dictated by the explicit wishes of the University to generously report ongoing University research.
+My response to the press was dictated by the explicit wishes of the University to generously report ongoing University research.
 By the way, a sex difference of about the size I found had already been reported repeatedly and long ago in the scientific literature with associated theory.
-For example, a new study: "Males have greater g: Sex differences in general mental ability from 100,000 17- to 18year-olds on the Scholastic Assessment Test" is just presented online in Intelligence by Jackson and Rushton.
-This means that I could actually have responded to the press in exactly the same way exclusively drawing from the research of others, to which I just added my bit of confirmative evidence!
-As already said (but apparently not noted) Pia Ankersen had all the necessary evidence already back in August 2002 long before she reported to the "Committee for Good Scientific Practice" that I refused to provide this evidence.
-In four separate emails I asked for her comments on the material I forwarded to her.
-Again, she never answered my emails but almost a year later reported to the "Committee for Good Scientific Practice" that I had flatly refused to provide her with material and to cooperate.
+A new study: "Males have greater g: Sex differences in general mental ability from 100,000 17- to 18year-olds on the Scholastic Assessment Test" is just presented online in Intelligence by Jackson and Rushton.
+This means that I could actually have responded to the press in exactly the same way exclusively in the light of the research of others, to which I just added a bit of confirmative evidence!
+As already said (but not noted) Pia Ankersen had all the necessary evidence already in August 2002 long before she reported to the "Committee for Good Scientific Practice" that I refused to provide this evidence.
+In four separate emails I asked for her comments on the material forwarded.
+She never answered to these emails but almost a year later reported to the "Committee for Good Scientific Practice" that I had flatly refused to provide her with material and to cooperate.